 Department Kumanovo, is competent for six municipalities: Kumanovo, Lipkovo, Staro Nagoričane, Kriva Palanka, Rankovce and Kratovo.

 Department Ohrid is competent for the following municipalities: Ohrid, Debarca, Struga, Vevčani, Kičevo, Drugovo, Oslomej, Vraneštica, Zajas, Debar and Centar Župa.

 Department Prilep holds competence for the municipalities: Prilep, Dolneni, Krivogaštani, Kruševo, Makedonski Brod and Plašnica.

 Department Skopje is competent for the following municipalities: Gazi Baba, Gjorče Petrov, Karpoš, Center, Kisela Voda, Aerodrom, Butel, Čair, Šuto Orizari, Aračinovo, Studeničani, Zelenikovo, Petrovec, Ilinden, Sopište, Saraj and Čučer-Sandevo.

 Department Strumica is competent for the following municipalities: Strumica, Berovo, Novo Selo, Pehčevo, Vasilevo, Bosilovo, Valandovo, Bogdanci and Dojran.

-Department Tetovo is responsible for Tetovo, Gostivar, Brvenica, Bogovinje, Želino, Jegunovce, Tearce, Vrapčište, Mavrovo and Rostuše.
+Department Tetovo is responsible for: Tetovo, Gostivar, Brvenica, Bogovinje, Želino, Jegunovce, Tearce, Vrapčište, Mavrovo and Rostuše, and

 Department Štip is responsible for: Štip, Sveti Nikole, Lozovo, Probištip, Kočani, Češinovo-Obleševo, Zrnovci, Vinica, Delčevo, Makedonska Kamenica, Radoviš and Konče.